RedisLabs/redislabs-docs/content/ri/using-redisinsight/memory-analysis.md

 ## Memory Overview

 Memory overview gives you an overview of your redis instance through graphical representation.
-Memory breakup by datatype shows the overall size and count distribution of keys based on datatype.
+Memory breakup by data type shows the overall size and count distribution of keys based on each data type.
 Expiry analysis gives a overview of how your keys are configured to expire.
 There could be a few keys which never expire.

 ![memory_overview](/images/ri/memory_overview.png)